Joeltronics/py_nes_emulator/README.md

 Major problems:

-- **Super Mario Bros**: The ground is 2 tiles higher than it's supposed to be.
+- **Super Mario Bros**: The ground is 3 tiles higher than it's supposed to be.
 Everything else appears to run, but it's unplayable since Mario is stuck in the ground.
 - **Excitebike**: Gets stuck on the title screen, because of a bug where pressing the start button behaves as select/down instead, so you can't start the game (up also has this same problem)
-- **Bomberman**: Title screen works, but gets stuck on one of the first frames of the game.
-Usually the time gets stuck at 200, but sometimes 199.
-Likely something to do with PPUSTATUS VBLANK flag not getting cleared on read.
+- **Bomberman**: Freezes on title screen.
+Oddly, it used to get further than this (but got stuck after starting the game), when VBLANK wasn't being cleared on PPUSTATUS read.
 - **Galaga**: Doesn't work because 8x16 sprites are not yet supported

 PPU & rendering issues:

-- VBLANK flag is not cleared on read
-	- Although this is a simple fix, fixing it breaks "sleep CPU until next PPUSTATUS change" optimization for some unclear reason
 - PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Sprite 0 hit is only partially implemented:
 	- It works if you assume no background pixels are transparent